whiskyechobravo/kerko/docs/sync.md

-# Synchronizing from Zotero
+# Synchronization

-## Understanding the synchronization process

-Kerko does one-way data synchronization from zotero.org through a 3-step
+Kerko synchronizes its data from Zotero through a 3-step process:
-process:

-1. Synchronize the Zotero library into a local cache.
+1. Update a cache of the Zotero library.
-2. Update of the search index from the cache.
+2. Update the search index from the cache.
-3. Download the file attachments from Zotero.
+3. Download file attachments from Zotero.

-The first step performs incremental updates of the local cache.
-After an initial full synchronization, subsequent synchronization runs will only request new and updated items from Zotero.
-This greatly reduces the number of Zotero API calls, and thus the time required to complete the synchronization process.
+The first step is an incremental update of the cache, which is a local copy of the library.
+To this end, Kerko uses the Zotero API to request items and collections from the library on zotero.org.
+Unless the library is getting synchronized for the first time by Kerko, this will only request new and changed items from Zotero in order to reduce the number of API requests.

 The second step reads data from the cache to update the search index.
-If the cache has changed since the last update, it performs a full update of the search index, otherwise it skips to the next step.
-Any changes to the search index are "committed" as a whole at the end of this step, thus up to that point any user using the application sees the data that was available prior to the synchronization run.
+If the cache has changed since the last update, a full update of the search index is performed.
+No Zotero API calls are made during this step.
+Any changes to the search index are only committed at the end of this step, thus while the update is taking place users still see the data as it was prior to the synchronization run.

 The third and last step reads the list of file attachments from the search index, with their MD5 hashes.
 It compares the hashes with those of the available